 Shinobi: Heart Under Blade Synopsis

 The Sengoku Period is over and Japan is newly united under the rule of Shogun Tokugawa Ieyasu.
-To consolidate his rule, Tokugawa decides to destroy the mercenary ninja clans of Iga and Kouga, by ordering them to pit their five best warriors against each other in a death duel.
+To consolidate his rule, Tokugawa decides to destroy the mercenary ninja clans of Iga and Kouga, by ordering them to pit their five best warriors against each other in death duels.
 Well aware of Tokugawa’s scheme, and having secretly met and fallen in love, the young leaders of the two clans do their utmost to prevent this conflict.
-However, as their comrades fall one after another in battle, they come to accept the impossibility of the situation.
-Both decide to commit the ultimate sacrifice to save their clans.
+However, as their comrades fall one after another in battle, they are forced to accept the impossibility of any solution.
+Both then decide to sacrifice themselves to save their clans.